ExitValue.ai

 Product retail (food, supplies, accessories) faces significant online competition from Chewy, Amazon, and autoship programs.
 Product-only pet stores operate on thin margins (25-35% gross) and face the constant threat of customers migrating to online purchasing.
 A product-only pet store sells at the lower end of the SDE range (2.5-3.0x).

 Services revenue (grooming, training, daycare, boarding) is the premium driver.
 These services generate 50-65% gross margins, require in-person delivery (no online competition), and create recurring customer relationships.
-A pet store where 30%+ of revenue comes from services commands a meaningful premium — often 3.5-4.5x SDE — because these revenue streams are defensible and high-margin.
+A pet store where 30%+ of revenue comes from services commands a meaningful premium, often an SDE-multiple range, because these revenue streams are defensible and high-margin.

 Multi-location operators with professional management attract institutional buyers.
-Pet Supplies Plus, Petland, and other franchise/chain concepts have demonstrated that PE will pay 6-10x EBITDA for scaled pet retail platforms.
+Pet Supplies Plus, Petland, and other franchise/chain concepts have demonstrated that PE will pay platform-tier earnings multiples for scaled pet retail platforms.
 Independent operators with 3-5+ locations and $5M+ revenue enter this territory.

 Key Value Drivers for Pet Stores